Did You Know… that pumpkin is one of the vegetables allowed during Atkins’ Induction phase?

 Did You Know…that pie is not the only way to cook pumpkin?

 Pumpkin is one of those vegetables that is almost emblematic of fall – it makes us think of harvest, of holidays, of frost, of lengthening nights and the oncoming winter.
 And yet, the only way it usually gets to the table is in a store-bought pie, or perhaps a can of pie filling that goes in a pie we made ourselves.
 But pumpkin can be so much more -- and since pumpkin keeps for 6 months whole or for years in a can, it can be a year-round addition to our diets.

-Pumpkin is chock full ‘o goodness.
+Pumpkin is chock full of nutrients.
 You can tell by its bright color that it’s going to be going to be good for you.
 Not only is pumpkin loaded with vitamin A and antioxidant carotenoids, particularly alpha and beta-carotenes, it’s a good source of vitamins C, K, and E, and lots of minerals, including magnesium, potassium, and iron.

 Half a cup of canned pumpkin has 6.5 grams of effective carbohydrate and 3.5 grams of fiber.

 The seeds are also worth latching on to.
 Pumpkin seeds, also called pepitas, are loaded with minerals, seem to have an anti-inflammatory effect, and may even help protect against prostate cancer and osteoporosis.
 A quarter cup has about 5 grams of effective carb and 1.5 grams of fiber.

 SelectionFor cooking, you want a pumpkin that is heavy for its size.
 The lighter ones are drier, with a larger open space in the middle.
 For the most part, stay away from the large pumpkins when selecting a pumpkin for eating – 2 to 5 lbs is about right.